-- ► Press the SPINDLE-PULSE soft key
+- ▶ Press the SPINDLE-PULSE soft key

-- ► Define oscillation period P-TIME
+- ▶ Define the oscillation period P-TIME

-- ▶ Define speed change SCALE
+- ▶ Define the speed change SCALE

 The control never exceeds a programmed speed limit.
-The spindle speed is maintained until the sinusoidal curve of the S-PULSE FUNCTION falls below the maximum speed once more.
+The spindle speed is maintained until the sinusoidal curve of the FUNCTION S-PULSE falls below the maximum speed once more.